 Rev Shawn believes he has had a blessed life and was once reminded that ‘Service is the rent we pay for living in a society.’

 A person of strong moral character, Shawn was always a committed advocate for children.
 For over 25 years he was dedicated to child welfare activities and programs to protect children.
-This difficult work meant dealing with organizations and parents regardless of their behavior or faults, developing case planning, permanency planning and court conferencing, as well as committee work and community outreach work.
+This difficult work meant dealing with organizations and parents regardless of their behavior or difficulties, developing case planning, permanency planning and court conferencing, as well as committee work and community outreach work.

 Photography has been Shawn’s primary hobby for over a decade.
 Word travels fast when you’re a good photographer and Shawn has enjoyed giving his time and talents to charity events and local organizations like the Quinte West Figure Skating Club.
+His work has bben published in magazines and online.